INFSCI-2711-LAB/InfluxDB-Lab/Cheatsheet.md

 # Cheatsheet for InfluxDB Lab

-This cheatsheet is for your reference, and you can **copy&paste** the commands to save time.
-However please follow the `Tutorial` and make sure **you know what you are doing** before executing anything.
+This cheatsheet is for your reference.
+You can **copy & paste** the commands to save time.
+However, please follow the `Tutorial` and make sure **you know what you are doing** before executing anything.

-> TOC
+> Table of Contents

 * [InfluxDB installation](#influxdb-installation)
 	* [On Mac](#on-mac)